easegress-io/easegress/doc/user_cases/faas.md

 * Request the function with step4 in Scenario 1.

 ### Scenario 3: Longlife FaaS function
-In same special cases, you may want your FaaS function has at least one instance running beside Easegress.
+In the same special cases, you may want your FaaS function to have at least one instance running beside Easegress.

 ``` yaml
 name: demo